‘A true love and appreciation of wild places and the people who live within them is rooted deep in Joanna, and is

-I am an innovative and award-winning story-hunter, story-teller, editor and communications consultant.
+I am an award-winning story-teller, editor and communications consultant.

 For twenty years I have been writing about nature, wildlife conservation and indigenous cultures and I am committed to reporting on stories about the beauty of and threats to the natural world, its wildlife and the indigenous peoples who live close to nature.

 The human brain is hard-wired to love stories; tales that connect us with the magic of and threats to the natural world.
 As the Earth has lost 60% of its wildlife in the past 40 years, these stories need to be unearthed and heard; I believe in the power of story-telling to drive change, and I am passionate about the importance of human connection to nature.

 Assignments have taken me from the Serengeti to the Canadian sub-Arctic to the Mongolian steppe to explore themes of: lion, dolphin and Black rhino conservation, sustainability, illegal wildlife-trafficking, bio-diversity, carbon-offsetting and climate change, indigenous rights, wildlife migration, eco-tourism, human-wildlife conflict, marine conservation, species extinction, man’s place in the natural world, Farms for City Children, and many others.
 Joanna’s portfolio of commissions.

 *Actor Sir Mark Rylance directed a theatre performance based on ‘We are One’ at the Apollo Theatre, London, in 2010.
 Cast included Gillian Anderson, Emilia Fox, Julie Christie, Derek Jacobi and Michael Gambon